iclr-blogposts/2024/_posts/2024-05-07-is-mappo-all-you-need.md

 In the multi-agent scenarios, agents typically have a limited field of view to observe their surroundings.
 This restricted field of view can pose challenges for agents in accessing global state information, potentially leading to biased policy updates and subpar performance.
 These multi-agent scenarios are generally modeled as Decentralized Partially Observable Markov Decision Processes (Dec-POMDP) <d-cite key="png2009pomdps"></d-cite>.

 Despite the successful adaptation of numerous reinforcement learning algorithms and their variants to cooperative scenarios in the MARL setting, their performance often leaves room for improvement.
-A significant challenge is the issue of non-stationarity.
+A significant challenge is the issue of non-stationarity <d-cite key="oliehoek2016concise"></d-cite>.
 Specifically, the changing policies of other agents during training can render the observation non-stationary from the perspective of any individual agent, significantly hindering the policy optimization of MARL.
 This has led researchers to explore methods that can utilize global information during training without compromising the agents’ ability to rely solely on their respective observations during execution.
-The simplicity and effectiveness of the Centralized Training with Decentralized Execution (CTDE) paradigm have garnered considerable attention, leading to the proposal of numerous MARL algorithms based on CTDE, thereby making significant strides in the field of MARL.
+The simplicity and effectiveness of the Centralized Training with Decentralized Execution (CTDE) <d-cite key="lowe2017multi"></d-cite> paradigm have garnered considerable attention, leading to the proposal of numerous MARL algorithms based on CTDE, thereby making significant strides in the field of MARL.

 ###  From PPO to Multi-agent PPO